Interview: How Honeywell Aerospace Fixes Supply Chains

 How do you use additive manufacturing at Honeywell Aerospace?

 I’m proud to say we have parts in production flying on airplanes.
 However, we’re always trying to get more experience with additive manufacturing.
 We use it extensively for making prototype hardware and tooling to help speed our new product development.
 In our supply chain, we mostly use it to fill gaps.
+This is particularly important given the ongoing labor shortages that many industries, including aerospace, are facing.
 That could be because of a part shortage.
 Or it could be a rare part for a legacy platform where it’s difficult to do a cold start and still meet the customer’s needs.

-How can this be used to help with supply chain risks?
+How can this be used to help with supply chain resilience?

 Additive manufacturing does a great job of filling those gaps.
+In addition to filling gaps, additive manufacturing can also improve safety by reducing the need for manual handling of parts and materials.
 Strategically, additive can unlock a ton of speed, especially at the point of use.
 And you can use your imagination for what the point of use might be.
 It might be at the assembly line.
 It could be with the customer.
 It could be at the location where you need repairs and overhauls.

 We see the importance from a supply chain standpoint.
 We can store powder instead of thousands of SKUs.
 Once the process is developed for a part, we can print on demand and manufacture with less cycle time.
 On the design side, it allows us to unlock performance features that you haven’t been able to do from a traditional manufacturing standpoint.